Equity realization is a critical concept often overlooked, especially when it comes to defending the blinds.

-Here's a snippet from PokerNerve's MTT course that discusses equity realization when it comes to poker skill.
+Here's a snippet from PokerNerve's MTT course that discusses the importance of a players ability in equity realization.

 How do I know which hands I can profitably play?

-A side from realistic self-assessment, if you play online and you're using a HUD, you can identity your ability reasonably well.
+Aside from realistic self-assessment, if you play online and you're using a HUD, you can identify your ability reasonably well.
 Depending on how many hands you've collected, a simple process of filtering your database of hands you've collected will allow you to eyeball your results.

-PokerNerve's module 6 Big Blind Strategy tutorial, goes into detail on how to filter your database, and develop profitable playing ranges.
+PokerNerve's module 3 Big Blind Strategy tutorials, go into detail on how to filter your database and develop profitable playing ranges.

 When it comes to profitably playing a hand in poker, especially from the blinds, pot odds are only half the story.
 By understanding equity realization and it's contributing factors, we'll be able to make more profitable decisions.